Hillcrest High School Courts

 A Love of Tennis

-In 2012 we received charitable status, and Danielle created A Love of Tennis, a second non-profit tennis organization.
-Since then we have touched the lives of over 12,000 kids through the organization's program!
-A Love of Tennis is a program available free of cost to children and youth aged 6-18 in Ottawa.
-Our Hillcrest and Ridgemont courts are home to the program, and all necessary equipment is provided for our participants.
+A Love of Tennis is a tennis program free of cost to children and youth aged 6-18 in Ottawa.
+Our Hillcrest and Ridgemont courts are used for the organization, and all necessary equipment is provided for our participants.
 A Love of Tennis promotes lifelong health and leadership through the development of tennis skills, physical literacy, and core values.

-Embedded in the program are our 7 core values of optimism, knowledge, honesty, excellence, accountability, respect, and teamwork.
-Our children and youth are taught the important meanings behind each value, and how to put them in action through active modelling.
-A Love of Tennis also includes team tennis, which allows every participant the opportunity to play matches as part of a team while practicing their tennis and teamwork skills.
-All participants are assessed on their physical literacy for instructors to understand their group's strengths and areas for improvement, to ensure that they are supporting further development of these skills.
-Feedback cards are also given to every participant at the end of the season, acting as a record of what skills they have accomplished, what they can look forward to practicing next year, and a personal note from their instructor.
+A Love of Tennis also includes team tennis, which allows every participant the opportunity to play matches as part of a team, while practicing their tennis and teamwork skills.
+All participants are assessed on their physical literacy so that instructors can determine their group's strengths and areas for improvement, which ensures they are supported in the future development of their skills.
+Feedback cards are also given to participants at the end of the season, acting as a record of what skills they have acquired, what they can look forward to practicing next year and a personal note from their instructor.

 A Love of Tennis has impacted many lives, and will continue to grow in the future.